 Pinterest is looking to go public in 2019.
 This could bring us all a lot of great opportunities.
 Target was an initial favored advertiser on the Pinterest platform, and we’ll look to see more advertisers on it in the future.

 Pinterest has definitely been my game-changer in 2018, which has led to consistent web traffic daily without me lifting a finger.
 It’s actually my #1 source of web traffic.
 I’m now at around 10 million monthly viewers, of which around 200k is consistently flowing to my website on a monthly basis.
-If you want to learn more about Pinterest and how to grow your email list with it (works for every single niche, by the way), be sure to enroll in my Masterclass for Heart-Driven Creative Influencers.
+If you want to learn more about Pinterest, check out my books on Amazon.

 I’m fully aware I’m a numbers dork.

 I think you’ll see a rise in use of Pinterest given some of the positive changes Pinterest has already implemented, and the payoff for serious bloggers has been quite rewarding already.
 Looking forward to seeing what they do next for us bloggers.

 Who are the people signing up for your list?
 Segmenting is now essential because as more dynamic bloggers emerge, you may find that your subscribers have different interests and commonalities.
 What are they interested in?
 Catering to your segments is going to be key.

 You don’t have to blog every day to put out quality content.
 I’d rather you have once amazing piece of content over content that was lackluster and unoriginal.
 Long-form blogging is definitely in.
 Blog articles shorter than 600 words are definitely out.